Share your love for learning

 At Malone University, we prepare knowledgeable, reflective, collaborative educators who are committed to serving others in order that all children may learn and develop to their fullest potential - and interact with each other and their environment with respect, compassion, and fairness.

-- Malone earned the prestigious NCATE (The National Council for Accreditation of Teacher Education) accreditation- the standard of excellence in the teacher preparation.
+- Malone earned the prestigious CAEP (Council for the Accreditation of Educator Preparation) accreditation- the standard of excellence in the teacher preparation.

 - Malone also offers a number of graduate programs, all leading to the Master of Arts in Education.

-As a future educator, you are in the classroom early and often via what we call "Field Experience."
-These experiences allow you exposure to the elementary classroom before your student teaching experience.
-Then, the student teaching semester serves as the culminating experience for the initial teacher education programs.
-It is the student teacher's opportunity to, within a structured, supervised field experience, refine skills, integrate theory and practice, and demonstrate accomplishment of the Malone University Teacher Candidate Proficiencies and the Ohio Standards for the Teaching Profession.
+As a future educator, you are in the classroom early and often through field experiences.
+These opportunities provide exposure to the elementary classroom prior to student teaching.
+The student teaching semester serves as the culminating experience for the initial teacher education programs.
+Student teaching provides the opportunity to refine skills, integrate theory and practice, and demonstrate accomplishment within a structured, supervised setting.

 After graduating from Malone, Rebecca's connections in the area enabled her to land a job teaching sixth-grade language arts at Ohio's Cloverleaf Middle School.